STREAM CLINICAL TRIAL

 St. Peter’s was established in 1953 as part of the Ministry of Health of the Federal Democratic Republic of Ethiopia.
 Their mission is to become the center of excellence and a model TB specialized hospital in East Africa.
 Its objectives are to integrate internal medicinal pediatrics services; give practical training on laboratory and nursing; and to improve research, training, and health services.
 St. Peter’s offers a host of services including laboratory, TB testing, voluntary counselling and testing, health-facility based medical care, psycho-social support, information, education and communication, as well as HIV/AIDS research.

 The Republic of Moldova continues to suffer from high TB morbidity.
-The country among the 18 priority countries for tuberculosis control in the WHO’s European Region and is one of 30 countries with a high burden of MDR-TB (MDR-TB).
+The country is among the 18 priority countries for tuberculosis control in the WHO’s European Region and is one of 30 countries with a high burden of MDR-TB (MDR-TB).
 Moldova has the highest estimated of incidence of MDR- and rifampicin-resistant TB in the world at 96 per 100 000 population.

 As one of seven countries in the WHO Western Pacific Region with high TB burden, Mongolia has been selected as one of the STREAM trial sites.
 According to WHO estimates, prevalence was 227 per 100 000 population and mortality rate was 2.27 per 100 000 population in 2014 in Mongolia.
 In 2014, 4 771 TB cases were reported (4 483 new and relaped cases; 288 previously treated, excluding relapses).
 In the same year, MDR-TB treatment was initiated in 294 patients.
 One third of sputum smear-positive TB patients whose treatment had failed was diagnosed with MDR-TB (2010 or 2011) in Ulaanbaatar, Mongolia’s capital.